BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 How can design make communities more equitable?
 What power do designers have to address social inequities of a city?
 What responsibilities do we have to ensure that communities are not lost in times of growth?
 Join the discussion with two architects about how architectural and urban design can impact the health of communities.

-We are excited to present in partnership with the Adelaide Project; Persis Lam, architect at Diamond Schmitt Architects and Tura Cousins Wilson, architect and co-founder of the Studio of Contemporary Architecture.
+We were delighted to present this BEAT Special Event in partnership with the Adelaide Project; Persis Lam, architect at Diamond Schmitt Architects and Tura Cousins Wilson, architect and co-founder of the Studio of Contemporary Architecture.

 Plugged-In by The Adelaide Project is a series of conversations focused on bringing inspiration to the creative community.

-This conversation will be taking place on ZOOM.
-Please be prepared for the event to be approximately an hour long comprised of a 30-40 min interview, followed by 20-30 min for questions and further discussion.
+This conversation took place on ZOOM.
+Th event comprised of a 30-40 min interview, followed by a 20-30 min Q&A, and further discussion.

 About the speakers: